How to Create Partitions with Parted Command in Linux

 Mount-Partition-with-mount-command

-You can now use the df -Th command to verify that the partition is listed in the output.
+You can now use the df command to verify that the partition is listed in the output.

 And that’s where we wrap up this tutorial.
 We hope we have shed enough light on how to create disk partitions using the parted command in Linux.